emregunar/42_libft/README.md

 struct s_list *next;
 } t_list;
 ```
+void \*content
-content: The data contained in the node.
-void * allows to store any kind of data.
+> The data contained in the node that allows to store any kind of data.
+struct s_list \*next
+> The address of the next node, or NULL if the next node is the last one.